 Aims & Scope

-The Journal of Orthopedic Surgery and Research is a peer‑reviewed, open‑access journal that aims to advance scientific knowledge and clinical practice in orthopedic surgery and musculoskeletal research.
-It seeks to publish high‑quality original research, systematic reviews, technical innovations, and case‑based studies that contribute to evidence‑based orthopedic care and improved patient outcomes.
+The Journal of Orthopaedic Surgery and Research is a peer‑reviewed, open‑access journal that aims to advance scientific knowledge and clinical practice in orthopaedic surgery and musculoskeletal research.
+It seeks to publish high‑quality original research, systematic reviews, technical innovations, and case‑based studies that contribute to evidence‑based orthopaedic care and improved patient outcomes.

 The journal also aims to foster collaboration across disciplines such as biomechanics, tissue engineering, radiology, rheumatology, rehabilitation, and biomedical engineering, promoting translational research from bench to bedside.